ME495-EmbeddedSystems/Physics-Simulator-in-RViz2/README.md

-# ME495 Embedded Systems Homework 2
-Author: Aditya Nair
+# `turtle_brick` package

-This package contains a kinematic simulation of a turtle robot moving around an arena to catch a brick falling from the sky, in rviz.
+The `turtle_brick` package contains a kinematic simulation of a turtle robot moving around an arena to catch a brick falling from the sky, in `rviz2`.
 The turtle is holonomic and returns to the home position after catching a brick.
 The 2-Dimensional location of the robot is also emulated in a turtlesim node.

+***The intention behind doing this project was to gain familiarity with [`rviz2`](https://github.com/ros2/rviz) and the [`tf2`](https://docs.ros.org/en/foxy/Concepts/About-Tf2.html) library.***

 ## Quickstart
 1. Use `ros2 launch turtle_brick turtle_arena.launch.xml` to start the arena and turtle simulation